Raaz 3: The Third Dimension: Plot

-Aditya, whose sympathy for Sanjana has now turned into love, leaves Shanaya and refuses to listen to her any more.
-To end Aditya's and Sanjana's relationship, Shanaya hatches a plan by befriending Sanjana in order to poison her which Aditya gets suspicious about.
+Aditya, whose sympathy for Sanjana has now turned into love, leaves Shanaya and refuses to listen to her anymore.
+To end Aditya's and Sanjana's relationship, Shanaya hatches a plan by befriending Sanjana to poison her, which makes Aditya suspicious.
+It is also revealed that Sanjana and Shanaya are 2 step sisters from same father, where Shanaya was the neglected one by her father and all the love and affection were for Sanjana only.

 At a movie premiere, Shanaya reveals that she actually dripped a black magic spell on the chocolates she gave to Sanjana earlier.
 In the bathroom, Sanjana is attacked by a swarm of cockroaches, which is really a hallucination due to the black magic of the chocolates given by Shanaya.
-This causes Sanjana to remove her dress and run back to the party, thus getting her nudity exposed by the paparazzi and the people there.
+This causes Sanjana to remove her dress and run back to the party, thus exposing her nudity to the paparazzi and the people there.
 The public wrongly believes this to be a deliberate publicity stunt of hers, causing her career to be on the verge of being ruined.
 Aditya takes her to a hospital and finds out that Shanaya is behind it.
 Enraged, Aditya visits Shanaya's house and damages her possessions, taking away the last bit of the poisonous water.

 Agitated, Shanaya seeks Tara Dutt's help again, wanting to kill Sanjana once and for all.
-Tara Dutt tells Shanaya that life and death are in God's hands and that to fight God he'll need her life force.
+Tara Dutt tells Shanaya that life and death are in God's hands, not evil and that to fight God, he'll need her life force.
 He tells Shanaya that she has to have sex with him to enable Tara to become powerful enough to fight God, to which Shanaya agrees.
 At the hospital, with the help of the doctor and a priest, Aditya goes into the spirit world to fight Tara Dutt.
-A hard fight ensues and Aditya defeats Tara Dutt, rescuing Sanjana's soul in the process.
+A hard fight ensues, and Aditya defeats Tara Dutt, rescuing Sanjana's soul in the process.
 Back in the real world, Shanaya suffers physical damage as a result of the fight between Tara Dutt and Aditya and attempts to kill Aditya and Sanjana, only to meet failure.
 Aditya protects Sanjana from the defeated Shanaya, who vows that she will forever remain a star and commits suicide by pouring acid on her head.
 Later, the media lets Sanjana off the hook as they conclude her 'publicity stunt' was a result of a nervous breakdown she had due to stress.